-County lines is a term used to describe gangs supplying drugs to suburban areas and market and coastal towns using dedicated mobile phone lines or "deal lines".
-It is a form of CCE as gangs use children and vulnerable people to move and store drugs and money.
-Gangs establish a base in the market location, typically by taking over the homes of local vulnerable adults by force or coercion in a practice referred to as 'cuckooing'.
+'County lines' is a term used to describe gangs supplying drugs to suburban areas and market and coastal towns using dedicated mobile phone lines or "deal lines".
+It is a form of CCE as gangs use children and susceptible people to move and store drugs and money.
+Gangs establish a base in the market location, typically by taking over the homes of local susceptible adults by force or coercion in a practice referred to as 'cuckooing'.

-County Lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs into one or more importing areas [within the UK], using dedicated mobile phone lines or other form of "deal line".
 They are likely to exploit children and vulnerable adults to move [and store] the drugs and money and they will often use coercion, intimidation, violence (including sexual violence) and weapons.
 The response to tackle it involves the police, the National Crime Agency, a wide range of Government departments, local government agencies and voluntary and community sector organisations.
 County Lines activity and the associated violence, drug-dealing and exploitation have a devastating impact on young people, vulnerable adults and local communities.